jdc-cunningham/micro-crypto-trading/devlog/fails.md

 ### Fails
 02/15/2022
+This thing is a piece of crap, I have to turn it off, think about it from scratch There is always something wrong later on after some transaction goes through

 JSON becomes malformed due to some random thing appending to the entire object, can't figure out where it is

 02/14/2022